chloecinders/aegis/README.md

 This is in VERY early development!
 Don't expect much!

 As Windows is very lacking in good shells Windows is currently the main priority!
 Other platform support will come in later.
-The windows exclusive things are found in the win32 module.
-Contributions for abstractions and linux/whatever else equivalent functions are much appreciated!
+Native functions are all found inside of the native module.
+Contributions for all systems are welcome!